 In this section, the situation is different.
-For each target KEM X, nobody claims that these proofs guarantee any security for X, even under the assumption that there are no further advances in lattice attacks.
+For each target KEM X, there is no justification for the claim that these proofs guarantee any security for X, even under the assumption that there are no further advances in lattice attacks.